zerothworld/CleaningDataCourseProject/CodeBook.md

 relative to the user's working directory.

-In summary, the first tidy data set merges the training and test data of the UCI HAR data set, joins the subject, activity and measurements files into a single data set, filters out measurement fields that are not mean or standard deviations, replaces integer activity codes with user-friendly descripive names, and adds a header row with descriptive column names.
+In summary, the first tidy data set merges the training and test data of the UCI HAR data set, joins the activity, subject and measurements data into a single data set, filters out measurement fields that are not mean or standard deviations, replaces integer activity codes with user-friendly descripive names, and adds a header row with descriptive column names.